ibmresilient/resilient-python-api/python/examples/circuits/TaskCalendar/README.md

 #### Installing the Integration

 Unpack the integration's files into the location where you will run them.
-Dependencies can be installed with
-    ```
-    pip install -f requirements.txt
-    ```
+The generic run.py script that is used for all circuits integrations can be found in the main examples directory.
 The resilient api, and resilient-circuits modules are also required, referr to the documentation for each of these modules.
+Create the `logs` directory that the log file will be written to

 ## Configuring the Integration